AbstractSDK/templates/frontend/README.md

    This step is crucial as it creates the necessary schema files for the code generation process.

-   a.
-Verify that the schema file inside the path specified in step 2b is named `module-schema.json`.

 2. After generating the module schema, update the `abstract.config.ts` file with the proper module name, namespace, and version.
 Here's how: